agner/agner/README.md

 Alias for `agner fetch --build --install PACKAGE /tmp/<uniq_filename>`.
 A typical example would be `agner install rebar` or `agner install rebar -v @agner` to get `rebar` binary in your PATH.
-It is assumed that `install_command` property will make use of AGNER_PREFIX OS environment variable (which defaults to `/usr/local`).
+It is assumed that `install_command` property will make use of AGNER_INSTALL_PREFIX OS environment variable.

 #### Uninstalling